 Best Small Weekender Luggage for Tweens: Wildkin Kids Weekender Duffel Bag

-A wonderful roomy bag for your tweens’ travel needs, this 22″ Duffel made from a tough 600 denier polyester includes a removeable padded shoulder strap.
-With 4 compartments
+This 22″ Duffel made from a tough 600 denier polyester is a wonderful roomy bag for your tweens’ travel needs and includes a removeable padded shoulder strap.

 Best Scooter Luggage For Tweens: iubest Scooter Luggage for Kids

 Did your tween grow up with the likes of a Trunki or a JetKids Bed Box when they were younger?

 If your child simply adores scooting their way around an airport on their own wheels but really needs something more grown-up now they’re a tween, and their knees hit the floor, a scooter suitcase may well be the way to go.

 Most scooter suitcase designs are quite “babyish” and too small for tweens, so we suggest you upgrade them now to a more teen-friendly model such as the iubest Scooter.